emilianoyoung/ai/_posts/_archive/2019-12-06-facebooks-new-card-playing-bot-shows-ai-can-work-with-others.md

 ---
 category: news
 title: "Facebook's new card-playing bot shows AI can work with others"
-excerpt: "Facebook's AI researchers said the findings could be applied to a range of applications, including improving self-driving cars and virtual assistants. \"The reason we're interested in Hanabi is not primarily about games,\" said Adam Lerer, a research engineer at Facebook AI Research. \"It's about figuring out how to build these capabilities into ..."
+excerpt: "Facebook's AI researchers said the findings could be applied to a range of applications, including improving self-driving cars and virtual assistants. \"The reason we're interested in Hanabi is not primarily about games,\" said Adam Lerer, a research ..."
 publishedDateTime: 2019-12-06T17:11:00Z
 sourceUrl: https://www.cnet.com/news/facebooks-new-card-playing-bot-shows-ai-can-work-with-others/
 ampUrl: https://www.cnet.com/google-amp/news/facebooks-new-card-playing-bot-shows-ai-can-work-with-others/